Contrastive Self-supervised Learning in Recommender Systems: A Survey: Open Issues and Future Directions

-With the rapid development of deep learning, many advanced techniques can be used to improve the performance of CL-based recommendation.
-For example, semi-supervised learning can be utilized to obtain more supervision signals.
-In specific, SEPT\cite{SEPT} and COTREC~\cite{COTREC} use tri-training and co-training to acquire more informative samples, respectively.
-CML~\cite{weiContrastiveMetaLearning2022} unifies contrastive learning and meta-learning, by capturing meta-knowledge through contrastive learning.
-CCL~\cite{CCL} incorporate the curriculum learning~\cite{bengio2009curriculum} into contrastive learning.
-Despite the success achieved by these works, these are only preliminary explorations, and there are still many new technologies that can be utilized for CL-based recommendation.
+Additionally, there are still many new techniques that can be utilized for CL-based recommendation.
 For example, there are various choices for view generation strategies, contrastive tasks, encoders, etc. in CL-based methods.
 Therefore, it is a promising direction to use Automated Machine Learning (AutoML)~\cite{automl} to automatically select the appropriate method to reduce human effort.